-Shredders are generally categorized into 3 types: Strip-cut, cross-cut and micro-cut.
+Shredders are generally categorized into 3 types: Strip-cut, cross-cut, and micro-cut.

 - Strip-cut shredders.
 They are perfect for shredding non-confidential documents and paper clips.
 But remember they shred these documents vertically into fairly readable strips.
-Typically an A4 paper will be shred into 36-38 particles.
+Typically an A4 paper will be shredded into 36-38 particles.